kapouer/matchdom/README.md

 - undefined, none: converts null-ish to undefined, leave other values intact
 - null: converts false-ish to null, leave other values intact
-- integer, int: try to parseInt, return null if NaN
+- integer, int: try to parseInt, return 0 if NaN
 - string, str: toString
 - boolean, bool: "true", "1" and true-ish to true, "false", "0", and false-ish to false
-- float, num, numeric: try to parseFloat, return null if NaN
+- float, num, numeric: try to parseFloat, return 0 if NaN
 - object: not any of the other simple types

 ### complex types (from plugins)